difference between lok sabha and rajya sabha

 • 2 members are nominated by the President from the Anglo-Indian community (though this provision was removed by the 104th Constitutional Amendment in 2019).

-• Term: Lok Sabha has a term of 5 years unless dissolved earlier.
+• Term: The Lok Sabha has a term of 5 years unless dissolved earlier.

-• Indirectly Elected and Nominated: Members are indirectly elected by members of State Legislative Assemblies and by members of the Legislative Assemblies of Union Territories, through a single transferable vote system.
-12 members are nominated by the President for their expertise in various fields such as arts, science, literature, and social services.
+• Indirectly Elected and Nominated: Members are indirectly elected by members of State Legislative Assemblies and by members of the Legislative Assemblies of Union Territories through a single transferable vote system.
+The president nominates 12 members for their expertise in various fields, such as the arts, science, literature, and social services.

 • Number of Members: Rajya Sabha has a maximum of 250 members.